 Help us celebration the 125th anniversary of the Libbey House, a National Historic Landmark.
-The Libbey House Foundation is hosting four lectures that examine the legacy of Edward Drummond and Florence Scott Libbey in Toledo on April 23, April 30, May 7 and May 14.
+The Libbey House Foundation is hosting four lectures that examine the legacy of Edward Drummond and Florence Scott Libbey in Toledo this fall on a date to be determined.

-Join us on May 3 for Bring Your Mother to a Victorian Tea at the Libbey House.
+Join us this fall for a Victorian Tea at the Libbey House.
 As part of the celebration of the 125th anniversary of the Edward and Florence Scott Libbey House, the Libbey House Foundation is hosting an afternoon of tea as it might have been hosted by Mrs. Libbey in 1895.
-Three seatings for tea will be available on Sunday, May 3, at 11:30 a.m., 1 p.m., and 2:30 p.m. in the parlor and first floor of the Libbey House.
+Three seatings for tea will be available on a date to be determined at 11:30 a.m., 1 p.m., and 2:30 p.m. in the parlor and first floor of the Libbey House.

 Visit our EVENTS page for more information and tickets.